Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 Sidebar Navigation

-• Organization Info: View and manage organizational details.
+• Organization Info: View and edit company profile

 How to Use the Dashboard